Krokop/cv/index.md

 * Azure

 Role: I was performing / responsible for following tasks:
-* manage technical meetings, help team to find suitable solution based on requirements;
+* managing technical meetings, helping team to find suitable solution based on requirements;
-* create system design for new projects/features based on gathered requirements;
+* creating system design for new projects/features based on gathered requirements;
-* review skills of team members and create plan for filling gaps or exploring new technologies/methodologies;
+* reviewing skills of team members and creating plan for filling gaps or exploring new technologies/methodologies;
-* hold workshops for sharing knowledge;
+* holding workshops for sharing knowledge;
-* add/improve CI/CD for projects, write documentation if need to;
+* adding/improving CI/CD for projects, writing documentation if needed;
-* create prod environments for customers, based on restrictions(cloud vendor, database, etc)
+* creating prod environments for customers, based on restrictions(cloud vendor, database, etc)
-* code review PRs
-* investigate in new technologies/methodologies, switching on them if need to.
+* investigating in new technologies/methodologies, switching on them if needed.
-* implement different strategies (caching, file storage, error handling, zero down time update, etc)
+* implementing different strategies (caching, file storage, error handling, zero down time update, etc)